-Under which circumstances is it better to be an entrepreneur, a large routinized firm?

-Baumol: entrepreneurs seem to do better when it comes down to creating breakthroughs, large routinized firms seem to be more effective in creating aggregated incremental improvements.
+Under which circumstances is it better to be an entrepreneur or a large routinized firm?
+Baumol: Schumpeter was wrong in terms of 'replacement': both type of actors remains present albeit 'focusing' on different contributions.
+Entrepreneurs seem to do better when it comes down to creating breakthroughs.
+Large routinized firms seem to be more effective in creating aggregated incremental improvements, which can have revolutionary consequences.